rkrug/DataDepositPackageWorkflow/Checklist.md

 -------------

 ## <span style="color:red">To Decide</span>
-- **include DOI and bibliometric data into emlScheme?** - new tab would be best
+- **include DOI and bibliometric data into emeScheme?** - new tab would be best
 - **export to `eml`?** - possible, but needs some work and considerations.
 Export will **not** be roundtrip possible - import of `eml` will not result in identical `emeScheme` metadata.
 - **ZENODO as recommended Repo?** - create community to collect deposits?